 Overview.
 NGA contract data must be completed and tracked in a system that is searchable.
 Currently, NGA contract data is housed in a system called PRISM.
 We received complaints that contract data is incomplete and kept on manual spreadsheets.
 In addition, the ability for NGA's Office of Contract Services (OCS) and program offices to readily track, obtain metrics, and evaluate contracts during the lifecycle cannot be effectively performed without a standardized contract writing system.
 The overall objective of this inspection is to determine whether NGA's contract writing system delivers the capability to provide adequate contract data for principal users.
-Specifically, we will determine whether the current NGA contract writing system sufficiently allows for storage, discoverability, and retrieval of required contract documentation and if the planned system will adequately store, manage, and make accessible all required contract information, as required by Federal Acquisition Regulation §4.8, "Government Contract Files."
+Specifically, we will determine whether the current NGA contract writing system sufficiently allows for storage, discoverability, and retrieval of required contract documentation and whether the planned system will adequately store, manage, and make accessible all required contract information, as required by Federal Acquisition Regulation §4.8, "Government Contract Files."

 Status.
 The final report was delayed due to unplanned attrition in the Inspections Division staff and a reduced manning profile for a temporary period.
-The report is planned for publication in September 2020.
+Additional delays occurred due to the COVID-19 pandemic.
+The report is planned for publication in November 2020.